How to delete purgeable space on Mac

 3. Empty Trash.

-Be careful not to delete essential macOS files!
-If you're not sure which files can or cannot be removed, use CleanMyMac X. It has the System Junk module that will help you safely eliminate cache files, language files, system log files, downloads, and user log files.
-Simply follow the instruction below.
+Be careful not to delete essential macOS files.
+If you're not sure which files can or cannot be removed, use CleanMyMac.
+It has the Cleanup tool that will help you safely eliminate cache files, language files, system log files, downloads, and user log files.
+Simply follow the instructions below.

-1. Launch the app and select System Junk from the sidebar.
+1. Open the app and select Cleanup from the sidebar.

 4. Disable local snapshots in Time Machine